Information

 Strategic Management Plan

-Under the Act, Scottish Ministers are required to prepare a Strategic Management Plan (The Plan) which sets out objectives, priorities and policies in relation to management of the Scottish Crown Estate.
+Under the Scottish Crown Estate Act 2019, Scottish Ministers are required to prepare a Strategic Management Plan (The Plan) which sets out objectives, priorities and policies in relation to management of the Scottish Crown Estate.

 Net Revenue

-The Scottish Government is committed to distributing to Island and Coastal local authorities a share of the net revenue generated from the Scottish Crown Estate out to 12 nautical miles.
-This commitment was set out in the ‘Empowering Scotland’s Island Communities’ prospectus published on 16 June 2014 and was later extended in 2016 to also include coastal councils.
+We are committed to distributing to island and coastal local authorities a share of the net revenue generated from the Scottish Crown Estate out to 12 nautical miles.

-The first distribution of net revenue to coastal and island local authorities was made in September 2019.
-This saw 26 local authorities benefit from £7.2 million of net revenue from Scottish Crown Estate marine assets out to 12 nautical miles generated in 2017-2018.
+The first distribution of net revenue to coastal and island local authorities was made in September 2019, from revenue from Scottish Crown Estate marine assets out to 12 nautical miles generated in 2017-2018.
+Read details of the latest and all historic payments.

 Transfer and delegation

-Following the commencement of the Scottish Crown Estate Act 2019, further options for management of Scottish Crown Estate assets through transfer and/or delegation to eligible bodies is available on our transfer and delegation application hub.
+More information on the management of Scottish Crown Estate assets through transfer and/or delegation to eligible bodies is on our transfer and delegation application hub.

 Back to top